haseebanwar/create-react-pkg/README.md

 ### `npm start` or `yarn start`

-Watches for file changes in developmnet mode<br>
+Watches for file changes in developmnet mode.
 You will see the build errors and lint warnings in the console.

 <p align='center'>
 <img src='https://cdn.jsdelivr.net/gh/marionebl/create-react-app@9f6282671c54f0874afd37a72f6689727b562498/screencast-error.svg' width='600' alt='Build errors'>